 Do you have a summer project you are planning to do in your home that involves plumbing?
-Perhaps it is a bathroom or kitchen remodeling project?
+Perhaps it is a bathroom or kitchen remodelling project?
 Or you might be adding in a laundry room?
 Your plan is to be the do-it-yourself (DIY) carpenter, tile installer, painter, electrician, plumber, and overall jack of all trades for this project.

 The problem is that many homeowners who plan a DIY project, especially when plumbing is involved, come to find out how badly their project can go wrong.
-So, even if you plan on doing most of it yourself, there are a number of reasons for why you should hire a plumber.
+So, even if you plan on doing most of it yourself, there are a number of reasons why you should hire a plumber.

 Here are some problems to avoid by calling the plumber instead of trying to DIY: